 Irrespective of the method you choose to feed your little one, the list below gives you a clear idea of what baby-feeding essentials you will require.

 Breast pumps: There are different types of breast pumps available in the market such as electric, battery-operated and manual breast pumps.
-Depending on your requirement, you can choose between pumps that have an open or a closed system, or pumps that work on one or both breasts at the same time.
-You also get some accessories along with the breast pumps like bottles, bags for storage, labels, clips, etc. Which come in handy while pumping breast milk.
+Depending on your requirements, you can choose between pumps that have an open or closed system or pumps that work on one or both breasts at the same time.
+You also get some accessories along with the breast pumps like bottles, bags for storage, labels, clips, etc. Which comes in handy while pumping breast milk.

-- Feeding bottle: There are different types of feeding bottle available to choose from.
+- Feeding bottle: There are different types of feeding bottles available to choose from.
 They come in different materials like glass, plastic and silicone.
 You can choose the material that suits your baby the most.
 Also, anti-colic nipples on feeding bottles are best for newborn babies.
 These bottles help minimise the amount of air a baby swallows.
-In addition, you need to ensure that you purchase BPA free feeding bottles made of good quality material that can endure high temperatures.
+In addition, you need to ensure that you purchase BPA-free feeding bottles made of good quality material that can endure high temperatures.

-Bottle cleaning brush: It is essential to rid the feeding bottle of leftovers after every feed.
-The bottle steriliser, when combined with the cleaning brush, can help maintain cleanliness and hygiene for your little one.
+- Bottle cleaning brush: It is essential to rid the feeding bottle of leftovers after every feed.
+When combined with the cleaning brush, the bottle steriliser can help maintain cleanliness and hygiene for your little one.

 Thermos: A flask is an ideal container to store hot water.
-Boiled water can be kept in the thermos and used to mix formula milk also.
+Boiled water can also be kept in the thermos and used to mix formula milk.

 Bibs and muslin cloths: While bottle-feeding or breastfeeding your newborn baby, use a bib on the baby to avoid spills and mess.
-Muslin cloths are ideal to mop up spills, soaking up drool, and keeping your clothes clean while feeding your newborn.
+Muslin cloths are ideal for mopping up spills, soaking up drool, and keeping your clothes clean while feeding your newborn.
 A support pillow helps with maintaining a comfortable posture while breastfeeding your baby.